The Voice UK series 1: Coaches and presenters

 Controversy arose after Danny O'Donoghue was announced as a coach, being picked over Will Young.
 Young put on his Twitter account, "The Voice came, the Voice went.
 They wanted to go more rock...
 Should have dusted off my Leather jacket!
 Hey ho, (sic)" he said, before adding: "Hang on...
 Just got Jimmy Page on the line.
 I'm commiserating him."
 A tweet the previous night may have also been connected to the loss of role saying, "Words escape me.
 Life is sometimes a bitch".

 Former The X Factor contestants Shayne Ward and Stacey Solomon were both in the running to be hosts.
 The One Show presenter Alex Jones was also a possibility.
-Despite Dermot O'Leary signing a three-year contract with The X Factor, The Voice producers are eager to have him present the show.
-It was also said that Emile Heskey was in the running.
+Despite Dermot O'Leary signing a three-year contract with The X Factor, The Voice producers were eager to have him present the show.
 However, former, The Xtra Factor and This Morning host, Holly Willoughby was confirmed to be a candidate after she left as the host on Dancing on Ice.
 It was later confirmed that Willoughby and BBC Radio presenter, Reggie Yates would be the presenters.